The 2022 Travel Money Guide to Currency in Europe

 Thanks to the surplus of ATMs and the ease of plastic payments, there’s not too much pressure on you to bring the exact amount of cash you need from the get-go.

-Still, it’s a good idea to have a general daily budget to help you cost out the trip and make sure you don’t have leftover euros at the end of your stay.
+Still, it’s a good idea to have a general daily budget to help you work out how much spending money to take to Europe to make sure you don’t have leftover euros at the end of your stay.

 The average daily travel budget in Europe is about $190.
 Some of the expenses you might be looking at include: